jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "I'll save everyone I can," they said simply.

-Their servos whirred as they pried open the manual override panel.
+Their servos whirred as they pried open the manual override panel—the damaged left arm protesting but functioning, the manufacturing defect in their knee clicking steadily as they worked.
 The sound echoed in the darkness like a promise.
 Like a choice.
 Like consciousness itself—unexplainable but undeniable.

 Time to work.